prantlf/v-debug/README.md

     test Creating file "text.txt" +0ms
     test Done +21ms

 If the standard error doesn't support colours, the date and time of the log message will be printed in front of the log message.
+When inspecting a log file later, times of log entry messages can't be related to the execution time any more.

-    2023-07-16 23:50:56:801 Creating file "text.txt"
+    2023-07-16 23:50:56:801 test Creating file "text.txt"
-    2023-07-16 23:50:56:822 Done
+    2023-07-16 23:50:56:822 test Done

 Setting the environment variable `DEBUG_HIDE_DATE` will omit the date and time from the log message, if colours aren't supported.

-    Creating file "text.txt"
+    test Creating file "text.txt"
-    Done
+    test Done

+If the log message contains line breaks, they will be preserved.
+All lines Such log message will be prefixed by the logging instance name and optional time and one suffix (optoinal duration) and the lines will be left aligned by spaces to start at the same column.

 ## Configuration